-Should my water be tested for radon? | Always | 16% | In most cases | 16% | In some cases | 50% | Never | 16% | | | Question: Should my water be tested for radon?
-Top Answer (50% of 12 votes): In some cases.
+Should my water be tested for radon? | Always | 15% | In most cases | 15% | In some cases | 53% | Never | 15% | | | Question: Should my water be tested for radon?
+Top Answer (53% of 13 votes): In some cases.

-| Mass Radon | | ProMatcher | Answer: In some cases Explanation: We don't typically test for radon in water in our area but we can definitely test for it.
+Answer: In some cases Explanation: If you have a well, or elevated concentrations of radon even after mitigation procedures, water may be the source of the elevated levels.
+However, water is not typically the primary source of radon. | Full Spectrum Imaging & Inspections, LLC | Answer: In some cases Explanation: We recommend having private well water tested for radon. | Monarch Radon Testing | Answer: In some cases Explanation: In PA, radon in air is the much bigger issue.
+In some areas, such as New England, it is common to also test for radon in water. | WIN Home Inspection | | ProMatcher | Answer: In most cases Explanation: If you live in Waukesha County your water should be tested for radium. | Four County Home Inspection Service, LLC | Answer: In some cases Explanation: We don't typically test for radon in water in our area but we can definitely test for it.
 If you are on a private well, I'd definitely recommend testing your water. | Worsley Inspections LLC | Answer: Never Explanation: Water may carry radon to the faucet but is then released in the air.
-It does not stay in the drinking water | Honest Home Inspections & Milwaukee Mold Inspector | Answer: Always Explanation: Radon can be present in water. | Total Check-Up Inspections | | ProMatcher |
+It does not stay in the drinking water | Honest Home Inspections & Milwaukee Mold Inspector | | ProMatcher | Answer: Always Explanation: Ground water can contain radon | Medical Mold Relief LLC |

 |